apparebit/diaphanous/codebook.md

   * `features`: a dictionary with high-level properties of transparency reports

   * `columns`: a list of strings serving as column labels
+  * `aggregates`: a dictionary mapping column labels to lists of column labels
   * `schema`: a dictionary mapping column labels to their types
   * `rows`: a list of row records with the row labels and cell data